-A guide to the FMCSA DOT tire regulations for tires on buses and trucks, including using adequate tires, and inspecting and maintaining tires
+A guide to the DOT tire regulations for buses and trucks, including using adequate tires, and inspecting and maintaining them

-Truck accident cases resulting from blown tires are especially tragic because of how preventable they are – if trucking companies and truck drivers comply with the mandatory safety requirements of the FMCSA DOT tire regulations.
+Truck accident cases resulting from blowouts are especially tragic because of how preventable they are – if trucking companies and truck drivers comply with the mandatory safety requirements of the DOT tire regulations.